nextcloud/spreed/README.md

 Nextcloud offers a partner product, the Talk High Performance Back-end, which deals with this scalability issue by including a Selective Forwarding Unit (SFU).
 Each participant sends one stream to the SFU which distributes it under the participants.
 This typically scales to 30-50 or even more active participants.
 Further more, the HPB setup also allows calls with hundreds of passive participants.
 With this number of participants is only limited by the bandwidth of the SFU setup.
 This is ideal for one-to-many streaming like webinars or remote teaching lessons.

-The HPB also takes care of 'signalling', decreasing the load of many calls on the Talk server and optional SIP integration so users can dial in to calls by phone.
+The HPB also takes care of signaling, decreasing the load of many calls on the Talk server and optional SIP integration so users can dial in to calls by phone.

 If you need to use Talk in an enterprise environment, [contact our sales team](https://nextcloud.com/enterprise/buy/) for access to the high performance back-end.
 See our website for more details and [pricing](https://nextcloud.com/talk/#scalability).